richardgaywood/paydata.org/content/sprawlrunners/augmentations/cyberware.md

 Adds 1 die type to the stat for tests when only the limb with the boosted stat is being used.
 For example, boosted strength applies to calculating melee damage when the limb is being used to attack with, but not to a test to lift something heavy over your head, as that requires whole-body strength.

-This boost has no effect on skill dice increase costs. *Example: Alice has Agi d8 and Shooting d8, then gets a boosted Agi cyberlimb.
+This boost has no effect on skill dice increase costs. *Example: Alice has Agility d8 and Shooting d8, then gets a boosted Agility cyberlimb.
 It would still cost her 2 skill points to take Shooting to d10.*

 If the user has artificial muscle replacement or muscle enhancement, this increase applies on top of that. *Example: Alice has Strength d6.
 She takes Artificial Muscle Replacement and then adds Boosted Strength to her cyberarm.
 Her cyberarm now has d10 Strength.*
 {{% /pageinfo %}}